-The Greater Sydney Commission will continue to lead the delivery of the Place Strategy, with the Ryde Coordination Group as a steering committee, and collaboration between State agencies, Council and industry as a priority.
+The Greater Sydney Commission will continue to lead the delivery of the place strategy, with the Ryde Coordination Group as a steering committee and collaboration between state agencies, council and industry as a priority.

-Currently, most infrastructure proposals are not funded or committed and should be regarded as initiatives subject to further development, scoping, business case investigation and investment decisions.
+Most infrastructure proposals are not funded or committed to and should be regarded as initiatives subject to further development, scoping, business case investigation and investment decisions.

 Infrastructure capacity in Macquarie Park will inform how quickly future growth can occur.
-As a priority, implementation of the Place Strategy will require further analysis of traffic implications and validation of transport initiatives, as well as preparation of detailed infrastructure delivery plans.
+As a priority, implementation of the place strategy will require further analysis of traffic implications and validation of transport initiatives, as well as preparation of detailed infrastructure delivery plans.
 This work will set out capacity thresholds, priorities, funding requirements and mechanisms.
 It will also set out staging to coordinate delivery of future growth.

-A section 9.1 Direction will be required to implement the Place Strategy and enable individual neighbourhood master plans to be prepared and inform local planning controls.
+A direction under section 9.1 of the NSW Environmental Planning and Assessment Act 1979 will be required to implement the place strategy and enable individual neighbourhood master plans to be prepared and inform local planning controls.